Mike Brown (American football executive): Emphasis on the quarterback

 Brown placed a great deal of responsibility on Carson Palmer, calling him the Bengals' "lead dog" and stating "as he goes, we go."
-Palmer holds a number of team records and three Pro Bowl selections.
-The Bengals were 46-51 (.474) with Palmer as starter.
+Palmer holds a number of team records, three Pro Bowl selections, and he helped Cincinnati win 2 AFC North Division Championships.
+The Bengals were 46-51 (.474) with Palmer as starter, including 0-2 in the playoffs.
 Palmer threatened retirement from football if the Bengals did not trade him during the 2011 offseason.
 Brown insisted that he wouldn't "reward" Palmer's demands, arguing that Palmer made a commitment to the organization when he received a contract extension.
 Brown released Carson's younger brother, Jordan from the team on August 27, 2011.
-On October 18, 2011, the Bengals finally traded Carson Palmer to the Oakland Raiders for a 2012 first round draft pick and a conditional second round 2013 pick if Oakland made it to the AFC Championship game in 2011 or 2012 (which they did not).
+On October 18, 2011, the Bengals finally traded Carson to the Oakland Raiders for a 2012 first round draft pick and a conditional second round 2013 pick if Oakland made it to the AFC Championship game in 2011 or 2012 (which they did not).
 Palmer later said in the NFL Network documentary series A Football Life that after the 2010 season, he told Brown that the Bengals needed to modernize and hire a general manager and that he and Brown got into a heated argument over it.
 He said that Brown 'is a very, very, very stubborn man'.

-Andy Dalton was taken in the 2011 NFL Draft and became the first QB in franchise history to lead the team to the playoffs five years in a row, although the Bengals were eliminated in the first round each year.
+Andy Dalton was taken in the 2011 NFL draft and became the first quarterback in franchise history to lead the team to the playoffs five years in a row, although the Bengals were eliminated in the first round each year.
 Dalton did not play in what became the fifth consecutive loss due to injury.
+After returning from injury, Dalton struggled mightily from 2016 to 2019 compared to the previous 5 seasons and was eventually cut after the 2019 season.

+The Bengals drafted Joe Burrow with the first overall pick in the 2020 Draft.
+In 2021, Burrow led the Bengals to their first playoff win since 1990 and has led them to back-to-back AFC Championship Games in 2021 and 2022, a team first, and one Super Bowl berth.